STAY AT THE MERCHANT'S YARD

 To find out more click here.

-Family attractions within a 10-mile radius include the underground show caverns of Castleton, Freshfields Donkey Sanctuary, and a chance to meet the otters and owls at the Chestnut Centre.
+Family attractions within a 10-mile radius include the underground show caverns of Castleton and the Freshfields Donkey Sanctuary.
 Have an evening out at Buxton's renowned Victorian Opera House, especially during Buxton Festival in summer – whatever you are there to see, the auditorium is the real star!

 If it's pretty villages you're after, they're all around.
 Go east to Eyam, where in 1667 the residents stayed home to die of the plague rather than spread it around the country.
 Visit Eyam Hall (National Trust) and the children’s playground beside the free car park by the museum.
 Drive north to pretty Edale the village at the foot of the Pennine Way.
 Go south to Great and Little Longstone and Ashford in the Water, where you'll find Ibbotsons - the Biggest Little Shop in the Peaks.